-When you roast coffee you want to get the best taste developed – and avoid bad taste.
+When you roast coffee you want to get the best taste developed AND to avoid bad tastes.

 2) Determine when to stop the roast

 If the heat is too low you will not get enough development of the taste.
-The aroma is flat.
-This roasting flaw is called baked (taste like old bread).
+The aroma will be flat.
+This roasting problem is called baked (tastes like old bread).